110 in the Shade: Original Broadway Production

 Following the success of The Fantasticks, the project was the composing team's first for Broadway.
 The original score was almost operatic in scope, and when the show's running time in Boston proved to be too long, the creative team began trimming numbers, eventually discarding nearly as many as were heard in the finished product.
 After two previews, the production, directed by Joseph Anthony and choreographed by Agnes de Mille, opened on October 24, 1963, at the Broadhurst Theatre, where it ran for 330 performances.
 The cast included Robert Horton as Starbuck, Inga Swenson as Lizzie, and Stephen Douglass as File, with Will Geer, Lesley Ann Warren, and Gretchen Cryer in supporting roles.
 The sets were by Oliver Smith and costumes by Motley.
 The show received four Tony Award nominations but won none.
 RCA Victor released an original Broadway cast recording of this production on November 3, 1963, with one recording in stereo and one in mono.
 Both recordings were identical, each having 16 tracks.
 RCA Victor also released the recording on Compact Disc on June 12, 1990, with one track--"Overture" not heard on the previous LP recordings.

 Original London Production

 The first and only West End production, directed by Charles Blackwell, recreated the original Broadway production closely and opened on February 8, 1967, at the Palace Theatre, where it ran for 101 performances.

 1992 New York City Opera Revival

 A 1992 New York City Opera production, directed by Scott Ellis and choreographed by Susan Stroman, starred Karen Ziemba as Lizzie.
 The score was heard to particular advantage here, as the opera company orchestra was appreciably larger than the conventional Broadway pit orchestra.
-A 2-CD studio recording released by Jay Records on October 21, 1997, features Ziemba, Walter Charles, Ron Raines, Kristin Chenoweth, and Schmidt and Jones.
+A 2-CD studio recording released by Jay Records on October 21, 1997, conducted by John Owen Edwards, features Ziemba, Walter Charles, Ron Raines, Kristin Chenoweth, and Schmidt and Jones.
 The recording was based on the 1992 New York City Opera production, and includes five bonus tracks from the New York City Opera production.